mongodb/docs/source/administration/replication-architectures.rst

-- **Hidden**: These nodes cannot become primary, but are hidden from the output of :js:func:`db.isMaster()` or the database command :mongodb:command:`isMaster`, which prevents clients and drivers from using these nodes for secondary reads. (:ref:`see also
+- **Hidden**: These nodes cannot become primary, but are hidden from the output of :js:func:`db.isMaster()` or the database command :dbcommand:`isMaster`, which prevents clients and drivers from using these nodes for secondary reads. (:ref:`see also
   <replica-set-hidden-nodes>`.)

 - **Voting**: This changes the number of votes that a node has in